 The state of Arkansas has one hot springs destination, appropriately named, Hot Springs, Arkansas.
-This town is built up around the national park by the same name, so you can hardly distinguish between the two.
+This town is built up around the national park of the same name, so you can hardly distinguish between the two.
 It’s a national park within the city and surrounding forested hillsides.

-List of Hot Springs in AR
+List of Natural Hot Springs in Arkansas

 Head to Hot Springs, AR, for a thermal water getaway.
-Relax at either of the two bathhouses still operating in Hot Springs National Park, Buckstaff and Quapaw.
-They are open year round for your enjoyment, offering a variety of tub soaking and spa services like massage.
+Relax at either of the two bathhouses still operating in Hot Springs National Park, Buckstaff, and Quapaw.
+They are open year-round for your enjoyment, offering a variety of tub soaking and spa services like massage.

-Map of Hot Springs in AR
+Map of Natural Hot Springs in Arkansas

 Guide to Arkansas’ Natural Hot Springs